Kristina01111000/Drws_site/README.md

 - Make a new account and see how it works, all the emails, before he hands out the list of emails
 	- make comments on the lesson chats with it also
 	- try to get 3 users to do the comments so its not just one
+- add titles of lessons to the course chats and come up with a converstion starter (two needed)
+- check on all of the course chats, does he still want them? or should we puch people towards the groups?